Tommy Edman Player Props: Cardinals vs. Angels

 Angels Pitching Rankings

-- The Angels have a 3.82 team ERA that ranks 11th among all MLB pitching staffs.
+- The Angels have the 11th-ranked team ERA across all MLB pitching staffs (3.82).

-- Angels pitchers combine to allow 28 home runs (0.9 per game), the seventh-fewest in the league.
+- Angels pitchers combine to give up the eighth-fewest home runs in baseball (30 total, one per game).

-- Ohtani gets the start for the Angels, his fifth of the season.
-He is 4-0 with a 1.85 ERA and 46 strikeouts in 34 2/3 innings pitched.
+- The Angels are sending Canning (1-0) to make his fourth start of the season.
+He is 1-0 with a 4.11 ERA and 15 strikeouts in 15 1/3 innings pitched.

-- In his last appearance -- in relief on Thursday -- the righty threw six innings against the Oakland Athletics, giving up five earned runs while surrendering three hits.
+- The righty last pitched on Wednesday, April 26 against the Oakland Athletics, when he went five innings, allowing three earned runs while giving up four hits.

+- In three games this season, the 26-year-old has a 4.11 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .232 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.